Phone numbers

 Sex addiction and love addiction are not the same, although they can share some similarities.
-They are intimacy disorders and have sexual behavioural problems.
+They are intimacy disorders that can cause sexual behavioural problems.

-Common themes pervading through both sex and love addiction include obsessive or intrusive thoughts similar to those experienced if you have obsessive compulsive disorder (OCD), only in this instance, it would involve preoccupation with sexual activity or a particular person respectively.
+Common elements of both sex and love addiction include obsessive or intrusive thoughts, similar to those experienced if you have obsessive compulsive disorder (OCD).
+However, in sex and love addiction, this involves preoccupation with sexual activity or a particular person.

-Sex and love addiction is characterised by sexual behavioural problems that involve a fixation with sexual urges, behaviours and fantasies, or preoccupation with a particular partner that interferes with your everyday life to the extent that your relationships and work life may be adversely affected.
+Sex addiction is characterised by sexual behaviour problems that involve a fixation with sexual urges, behaviours and fantasies, or preoccupation with a particular partner.
+This can interfere with your everyday life to the extent that your relationships and work life may be adversely affected.

-Love addiction, also known as co-dependency, or relationship/romance addiction, differs from sex addiction in that it is characterised by symptoms and patterns of behaviour similar to that of a substance addiction.
-This may involve intense cravings for a person and feelings of euphoria when you are spending time with them, which make way for withdrawal symptoms when you are not in their presence.
+Love addiction, also known as relationship/romance addiction, differs from sex addiction in that it is characterised by symptoms and patterns of behaviour similar to that of a substance addiction.
+This may involve intense cravings for a person and feelings of euphoria when you're spending time with them, which make way for withdrawal symptoms when you're not in their presence.

-If you have a sex addiction, you will be drawn towards actions which are harmful to yourself and potentially others, and which can make your life unmanageable.
-These actions may include:
+If you have sex and love addiction, you'll be drawn towards actions that are harmful to yourself and potentially others, and that can make your life unmanageable.

 • Engaging with multiple sexual partners